-Heating and hot water is from an oil fired Grant Vortex Eco External 21-26 boiler located to the rear of the property.
+Heating and hot water is from an oil fired Grant Vortex Eco External 21-26 boiler located at the rear of the property.
 This serves steel panel radiators distributed throughout the property.

-There is an insulated hot water tank with dual immersion heaters within the drying room.
+In addition, there is an insulated hot water tank with dual immersion heaters within the drying room.